saprykins/API_reading_pdf/readme.md

 * You can use this id to retrieve the information about the file.

 ## Get metadata

-To retrive metadata about a file, you need its id (or document_id) that you get on previous step.
+To retrive metadata about a file, you need its id (which is document_id) that you got from on the previous step.
 ```
 curl -s http://localhost:5000/documents/<document_id>
 ```